Estimated reading time: 12 minutes

 - Persimmon – the astringent types, but they will attack non-astringent ones

-Hot hurricane-type winds can blow QFF very long distances, but in windy conditions they’ll often just hunker down and hang on in the tree they’re in.
+Hot hurricane-type winds can blow QFF very long distances, but in windy conditions, they’ll often just hunker down and hang on in the tree they’re in.
 Very hot conditions (especially dry heat) will also make them stay relatively immobile in a cool spot in a tree.

-Preventing QFF getting to your fruit
+Preventing QFF from getting to your fruit

 Does companion planting work?

-There’s no good hard evidence for this, but plants like artemis, marigolds, mint and wormwood (and other strong-smelling herbs that would have been used in Mediaeval times as ‘strewing herbs’) are reputed to repel fruit flies.
+There’s no good hard evidence for this.
+Plants like artemis, marigolds, mint, and wormwood (and other strong-smelling herbs that would have been used in Mediaeval times as ‘strewing herbs’) are reputed to repel fruit flies.

 What eats fruit flies?

-QFF have many natural predators, including:
+QFF has many natural predators, including:

 - Robber fly